indeedeng/iwf-python-sdk/README.md

 ```bash
 poetry run openapi-python-client update --path iwf-idl/iwf-sdk.yaml --config .openapi-python-client-config.yaml
 ```
-Then update the version in `iwf-api/pyproject.toml` so that poetry can know that the local package is updated.
+Then update the version in `iwf-api/pyproject.toml` so that poetry can know that the local path dependency package is updated.

+Then run `poetry update` to update the local path dependency.
 #### Linting

 To run linting for this project: